esrlabs/northstar/northstar-seccomp/README.md

 ## Create a seccomp manifest entry

 To enable seccomp for container, a suitable `seccomp` entry is required in the container's manifest file.
-Using `seccomp-util`, such an entry can be created with the following steps:
+Using `northstar-seccomp`, such an entry can be created with the following steps:

 1. Run the container with strace to generate a syscall log.
-2. Run `seccomp-util` on the syscall log to generate a seccomp manifest entry.
+2. Run `northstar-seccomp` on the syscall log to generate a seccomp manifest entry.
 3. Optional: Restrict the arguments of syscalls to specific values.
 4. Add the seccomp manifest entry to the container's manifest.

 ## Example Usage

 An example strace log obtained by running a northstar container with strace could look as follows:

 ```shell
 $ cat ./target/northstar/logs/strace-259876-seccomp.strace